 en

-Do you love sweets and trying them wherever you go?
-Then, you are at the right place!
+Are you a sweets person, always tempted by cakes, cookies, and cute confections?
+Well, you are at the right place!
 In this post, we will take you on a sweets journey through Nagoya.

-We will start with a very brief introduction to sweets in Japan and then continue with the historical development of Japan’s sweets scene.
+First,we will start with a very brief introduction to sweets in Japan and the historical development of Japanese sweets.
 Next, we will look closely at Nagoya’s famous Wagashi.
-Finally, we will provide you with a guide to further explore the most popular and delicious local Nagoya sweets to find your favorite(s).
+Lastly, we will provide you with a guide to further explore the most popular and delicious local Nagoya sweets to find your favorite(s).

 What Are Japanese Sweets?